datadistillr/ddr_public_docs/docs/sql-reference/sql-intro.md

-# SQL Reference
+# What Can SQL do?

-This tutorial will give you a basic introduction to SQL, a standard language for accessing different data sources within DataDistillr.
-Knowing SQL syntax will allow you full access to your data, run a dataset analysis, and present results faster.
+This tutorial will give you a basic introduction to SQL, the standard language for accessing different data sources within DataDistillr.

-### What Can SQL do?

-- SQL can execute, retrieve, insert, update, delete, create records from a data source
+Using SQL syntax will provide you with the ability to fully access your data, run analysis on your datasets, and quickly present desired results.
+SQL can execute, retrieve, insert, update, delete, and create records in a data source.

+## SQL Standard

+SQL is an ANSI standard, but different versions of the SQL language exist.
+There are basic operators that must stay the same (SELECT, UPDATE, DELETE, INSERT, WHERE), but there are some slight differences that can trip up even the most talented analyst.

+The SQL you will use to write queries in DataDistillr supports the ANSI standard, but includes special operators and functions that enable users to drill into nested data formats.
+It is specifically formulated to query against complex data: data made up of various types of records and fields, rather than discrete rows and columns.

+This makes our version very powerful, but

 ## SQL Syntax

  SQL is not case sensitive except inside of a string.
 It is a standard practice to capitalize clauses for clarity.

 <aside>
-💡 The order of clauses matter in SQL.The following order of precedence: FROM, SELECT, LIMIT.
+💡 The order of clauses matters in SQL.
+The following order of precedence exists: SELECT, FROM, WHERE, LIMIT. *Note* Not all of these clauses are required, details will be provided below.

 </aside>